roloum/store/README.md

 # Store
 This is a simple implementation of a shopping cart using Go, Serverless, AWS Lambda and DynamoDB.

+## Disclosure
+This was the first time I ever used React.
+The code might not be what a React Developer would expect to see, since this was a coding exercise with limited time frame, but I'm tryin to improve it.

 # Considerations
 The following is a list of ideas that, due to initial requirements or time constraints, can not be implemented right now but should be taken into consideration.